Contributors

 Catherine Austen

-Catherine Austen writes novels for children, short stories for adults, and reports for corporate clients.
-Her books have won the Canadian Library Association’s Young Adult Book Award and the Quebec Writers’ Federation Prize for Children’s Literature.
-Her stories have appeared in The Fiddlehead, The New Quarterly, and many other journals and anthologies.
-She is working on her first collection this fall, with financial assistance from CALQ, the Quebec arts council.
+Catherine Austen writes books for children, stories for adults, and reports for corporate clients.
+Her novels have won the Canadian Library Association’s Young Adult Book Award and the Quebec Writers’ Federation Prize for Children’s Literature.
+Her stories have appeared in The Fiddlehead, The New Quarterly, and other literary magazines.

 Cecilia Kennedy